eliweissler/sircuitenum/README.md

 Superconducting cIRCUIT-ENUMeration
 ======================================

 A library for enumerating superconducting circuits.
+Used to produce the results in [Enumeration of all superconducting circuits up to 5 nodes](https://doi.org/10.48550/arXiv.2410.18497).
+For access to the databases of enumerated circuits used in the publication, please email the authors.
+All reasonable requests will be granted.

-At the moment this package requires a modified version of [SQcircuit](https://github.com/stanfordLINQS/SQcircuit/) to function.
-Hopefully, by January 2025, we will have the package working on the current versions of [SQcircuit](https://github.com/stanfordLINQS/SQcircuit/) and [scqubits](https://github.com/scqubits/scqubits).
+At the moment, a few circuits examined in the paper require a modified version of [SQcircuit](https://github.com/stanfordLINQS/SQcircuit/) to run properly.Hopefully, by January 2025, we will have the package working on the current versions of [SQcircuit](https://github.com/stanfordLINQS/SQcircuit/) and [scqubits](https://github.com/scqubits/scqubits).

 Installation